MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 ## Usage

 `pairwise_dist_fl` is a user-defined function.
-You can either embed its code in your query, or install it in your database.
-There are two usage options: temporary and stored usage.
-See the below tabs for examples.
+You can either embed its code as a temporary query or you can define it as a stored function in your database.
+See the following tabs for more examples.

 # [Temporary](#tab/temporary)